Referred to as the Lone Star State, there are several options and places to visit in Texas for the tourists and even the locals.

 So, if you want to have a fun day with delicious food, Big Texan Steak Ranch is one of Texas’s best places to visit.

 It is a historic district in Fort Worth registered on the National Register Of Historic Places.
 The stockyard here is not just any stockyard- this stockyard made Fort Worth famous.

 Along with the stockyard, this place is famous for its western-themed stories, prominent boot-making companies, cattle drives, stagecoaches, cowboy cuisine, kid’s activities, and rodeo.
 There are even dance halls and bars for you to end your day as a traditional cowboy/cowgirl.

 The main event of this place is the longhorn cattle drives that happen every day, once in the afternoon and once in the morning.
 You can stand on the side and watch these long cattle drives.

-There are some excellent dining options like steakhouses and BBQ, and you can head on to for a bite to eat and make it one of the most popular attractions and places to visit in Texas.
+There are some excellent dining options like steakhouses and BBQs, and you can head on for a bite to eat and make it one of the most popular attractions and places to visit in Texas.

 Fort Worth Stockyards gives a very detailed and enthralling glimpse of country culture.

 Located in Downtown Dallas, Dallas World Aquarium is a zoo and for-profit aquarium in the West End Historic District.
 It is one of the best places to visit in Texas for kids.

 Featured as a replica of the Orinoco rainforest, this aquarium conserves several endangered and threatened species of animals.
 It also educates its visitors about the significance of conservation.